 In the event that Seller fails to deliver either the affidavit or the qualifying statement as aforesaid or in the event Seller delivers such affidavit or qualifying statement and Buyer has reason to believe that such affidavit or qualifying statement is false or incorrect, Seller agrees that Buyer may, at Closing, deduct and withhold from the proceeds that are due to Seller the amount necessary to comply with the withholding tax requirement imposed by Section 1445A.
 Buyer shall deposit the amounts so withheld pursuant to terms and conditions acceptable to Seller and Buyer, but in any event complying with Section 1445A.

 25. Notices.
-Any notices required or contemplated hereunder shall be effective (a) when delivered personally, (b) when received by delivery or courier service or facsimile communication (provided, in the case of facsimiles, that a copy of such notice is deposited in the United States mail within one (1) business day of the facsimile transaction), or (c) two (2) business days after being deposited postage pre-paid in the United States mail (sent certified or registered mail, return receipt requested), in each case to the address of the respective party specified herein (or to such other address a party may designate in the manner set forth herein for the giving of notices).
-Notwithstanding the foregoing, written notice by facsimile shall be permissible and shall be deemed given upon transmission by the party giving notice.
+Any notices required or contemplated hereunder shall be effective (a) when delivered personally, (b) when received by delivery or courier service or electronic mail communication with return receipt requested , or (c) two (2) business days after being deposited postage pre-paid in the United States mail (sent certified or registered mail, return receipt requested), in each case to the address of the respective party specified herein (or to such other address a party may designate in the manner set forth herein for the giving of notices).
+Notwithstanding the foregoing, written notice by electronic mail communication shall be permissible and shall be deemed given upon transmission by the party giving notice.

+Copy to Seller’s Attorney: Seller Law Firm, PLLC.

+9200 Richmond Ave, Suite 100, Houston, Texas 77040

+Attn.: Ms. Seller Attorney, selleratty@selleratty.com

+Copy to Buyer’s Attorney: Buyer Law Firm, PLLC.

+9201 Richmond Ave, Suite 100, Houston, Texas 77040

+Attn.: Mr. Buyer Atty, buyeratty@buyerlaw.com

 26. Possible Like-Kind Exchange.
 Seller hereby represents, and Buyer acknowledges, that Seller may desire to structure the transaction evidenced hereby as part of an exchange of properties of like-kind within the contemplation of Section 1031 of the Internal Revenue Code.
 Buyer hereby agrees to cooperate with Seller in structuring such a like-kind exchange provided that; (i) such cooperation shall be without cost or expenses to Buyer; (ii) Seller shall structure the transaction as an exchange agreement involving a "Qualified Intermediary" as defined in the regulations issued under Section 1031 of the Internal Revenue Code; (iii) Buyer shall receive notice of the proposed structure of the transaction and the identity and organizational form of the Qualified Intermediary and a copy of any exchange agreement or other agreements pertinent to the transaction at least fifteen (15) days prior to the Closing Date; (iv) the structure of the transaction (A) shall not require Buyer to hold title (as a conduit or otherwise) to any property other than the Property, and (B) shall be designated so that the Purchase Price hereunder is paid to Seller or Seller's designee on the Closing Date; and (v) nothing herein shall obligate the Buyer to take any action which Buyer believes, in its sole discretion, adversely affects Buyer's tax position; does not have a reasonable basis in the law; will place Buyer in the position of possessing any legal, equitable or beneficial ownership in any real property involved in the exchange other than the Property; or requires actions on the part of Buyer which cannot reasonably be accomplished by Buyer within the time frame necessary for the transaction to qualify as a like-kind exchange.
 Buyer makes no representations or warranties that the Seller's proposed transaction will qualify as a like-kind exchange under Internal Revenue Code Section 1031 and applicable regulations thereunder.